 The reheating process of quiche is not a very tough thing to do.
 We all can do it very easily.
-But there are certain cautions should be followed to make sure you will have fresh-cooked like quiche after reheating.
+But there are certain cautions that should be followed to make sure you will have fresh-cooked like quiche after reheating.

 I said earlier that there are certain steps should be followed to reheat the quiche properly.
 This is one of those steps which is very crucial.

 You must keep the quiche in the normal temperature before reheating.
 The most frequent mistake that we often do while reheating the quiche is we put the old quiche directly from the refrigerator into the oven or microwave.
-That’s completely a wrong thing to do if you want a fresh one again.
+That’s completely the wrong thing to do if you want a fresh one again.

-Keep the quiche into normal temperature at least for 10-15 minutes before putting into the oven or microwave.
+Keep the quiche into normal temperature at least 10-15 minutes before putting it into the oven or microwave.
 If you do this you the quiche will be moist enough and won’t be hard like stone.
 And you will feel the smell of it after reheating.

 The main problem of reheating the refrigerated one is that it gets hard most of the time.
 Sometimes we feel as it is cold then we should heat more than the regular time.
 Due to that mistake the quiche gets overcooked and unluckily burnt.